 The St. Bernard is not a very vocal breed.
 When they do bark, however, it can be heard from afar.
 They’ll typically bark when excited or alerted, but more socialized Saints will adopt a more formal approach.
 For the most part, it’s more slobber than sounds that will be coming out of these dogs’ mouths.

 While they are typically hospitable towards guests and children, it does not always extend to other animals.
 Other dogs, in particular, do not usually receive quite as warm a welcome as their friends on two legs do.
-This being said, other smaller pets such as cats and rabbits are often excluded from this exclusion zone.
-A more socialized St. Bernard will be more welcoming of fellow canines, although, their size is a good enough deterrent until then.
+A more socialized St. Bernard will be more welcoming of fellow canines.

 The St. Bernard is a happy medium when it comes to sensitivity.
 The dog is responsive and attentive while maintaining some stubbornness.
 They can handle criticism without taking it to heart.
 This makes training this breed much easier.
 Barring emotional sensitivity, this breed is known to be sensitive to extreme heat while handling extreme cold quite well.